davidamankwah/computational-_theory/README.md

 In Computational Theory from Software Development Year 4, I discuss the Countdown numbers game.
 I created a Juypter notebook to investigate and demonstrate the Countdown numbers game's challenges and functionality.
 The work I did researching the topic would be documented in the notebook.

 ## Countdown Assessment Notebook
 In the 'countdown.ipynb' notebook, I complete an assessment task centered on the Countdown number game.
 The numbers round of the TV program Countdown will be analyzed and solved.
-I created a Python function called 'solve_numbers' that can generate solutions for given sets of numbers and target values.
+There is a Python function called 'solve_numbers' that can generate solutions for given sets of numbers and target values.

 ## Getting Started